 \section{Abstract}

-Self-supervised pre-training has revolutionized foundation models for languages, individual 2D images and videos, but remains largely unexplored for learning 3D-aware representations from multi-view images.
-In this paper, we present \ours{}, a self-supervised large 3D Vision model that learns truly 3D-aware representations directly from unlabeled images.
-Unlike prior self-supervised methods such as RayZer that infer 3D indirectly through latent-space view synthesis, \textbf{E}-RayZer operates directly in 3D space, performing self-supervised 3D reconstruction with \textbf{Explicit} geometry.
-This formulation eliminates shortcut solutions and yields representations that are geometrically grounded.
-To ensure convergence and scalability, we introduce a novel fine-grained learning curriculum that organizes training from easy to hard samples and harmonizes heterogeneous data sources in an entirely unsupervised manner.
-Experiments demonstrate that \ours{} significantly outperforms RayZer on pose estimation, matches or sometimes surpasses fully supervised reconstruction models such as VGGT.
-Furthermore, its learned representations outperform leading visual pre-training models (\eg, DINOv3, CroCo v2, VideoMAE V2, and RayZer) when transferring to 3D downstream tasks, establishing \ours{} as a new paradigm for 3D-aware visual pre-training.
+Self-supervised pre-training has driven rapid progress in foundation models for language, 2D images, and video, yet remains largely unexplored for learning 3D-aware representations from multi-view images.
+In this paper, we present \ours{}, a self-supervised 3D vision model that learns geometrically grounded representations directly from unlabeled images.
+Unlike prior self-supervised methods such as RayZer, which infer 3D indirectly through latent-space view synthesis, \textbf{E}-RayZer operates directly in 3D space, performing self-supervised 3D reconstruction with \textbf{Explicit} geometry.
+This formulation eliminates shortcut solutions and yields representations that are 3D-aware.
+To ensure convergence and scalability, we introduce a fine-grained learning curriculum that organizes training from easy to hard samples and harmonizes heterogeneous data sources without any supervision.
+Experiments show that \ours{} significantly outperforms RayZer on pose estimation and matches or sometimes surpasses fully supervised reconstruction models such as VGGT\footnote{We reproduce VGGT with matched model architecture and training setups, and denote it by VGGT* as a supervised baseline.}.
+Furthermore, its learned representations outperform leading visual pre-training models (\eg, DINOv3, CroCo v2, VideoMAE V2, and RayZer) on 3D downstream tasks, establishing \ours{} as a promising paradigm for spatial visual pre-training.